 Each state funds a portion of its own university system(s).
 Most states have one university system, and all state universities are administered under that system.
 These universities can be small or large.
 College of William and Mary in Virginia has 8,600 students while the University of Central Florida has 63,000 students).
 Often, there are one or two flagship state universities in each state which have a high research profile and the greatest number of doctoral programs: UCLA (California), University of North Carolina and University of Michigan for example.

 State universities offer a subsidized in-state tuition for residents of that state, and an out of state tuition for non-residents.
 States determine their own in-state proof of residence policy, usually based on where the student graduated high school (at an in-state high school), and/or where the student or his parents pay income or property taxes.
 Admissions at state universities range from highly selective (UCLA: 16% admissions rate) to not selective (Eastern Oregon: 98% admissions rate).

 There are as many types of private colleges and universities as there are state universities.
 These can run from very small arts, religious or liberal arts colleges (just 100-500 students) to the largest private universities with student bodies as high as 38,400 students at NY University for example.

 Unfortunately, college rankings are a big business.
-This is particularly frustrating for those of us working in the college admissions arena, because the rankings jack up the competitiveness of colleges that are ‘in vogue’ and can be a false mirage of what makes a college the ‘best’ place for a student (and, too often, the parents) to aspire.
-The oldest and best known rankings are the US News and World Report .
+This is particularly frustrating for those of us working in the college admissions arena because the rankings jack up the competitiveness of colleges that are ‘in vogue’ and can be a false mirage of what makes a college the ‘best’ place for a student (and, too often, the parents) to aspire.
+The oldest and best-known rankings are the US News and World Report .
 Times Higher Education offers the best known global university rankings.
-Rather than focusing on college rankings, it is healthier for students to determine ‘best fit’ for themselves.
+Rather than focusing on college rankings, it is healthier for students to determine the ‘best fit’ for themselves.

 Determining ‘fit’ is one of the most important elements of choosing where to apply.
 There are many factors to help identify fit including: